-You’ve joined a “confidence pool” in the office or with friends.
+You’ve joined a weekly NFL confidence pool (also called a pick ’em pool) in the office or with friends.
 Now what?
 What even is a confidence pool?
-Don’t worry, we’re here to help.
+How do I win a confidence pool?
+Don’t worry, we’re here to help with your confidence pool strategy.

 Let’s start with the basics.
 [Already know the basics?
-Skip to The Base Pick] First, you have to pick the team that’s going to win each game.
+Skip to The Base Pick] No matter if you’re on ESPN, Yahoo, CBS, or other site, the fundamentals are pretty much the same.
+First, you have to pick the team that’s going to win each game.
 That’s pretty simple.
 But, what makes a confidence pool different is not only do you pick the winner, you have to assign a “confidence” value to the game.
 If there are 16 games, you assign points from 1 to 16 to each game.
 If your team wins, you get the number of points you assigned to it.
 If your team loses, you get zero.
 There are some variations off this game, but this is how it works in most leagues.

 Here’s an example from a Yahoo league: